symbiosis-cloud/symbiosis-docs/docs/known-errors.md

 Now getting logs should work perfectly.

 :::info
-This only needs to be done until a feature that takes care of the certificate signing requests from nodes is implemented.
+This process needs to be performed manually until a controller is shipped that verifies the certificates out-of-band, it's on our backlog!
 :::